get-salt-AI/SaltAI-Web-Docs/docs/Workflows.md

 # Workflows

-# Workflows

 ## Creating workflows

 To create a new workflow, select “New Workflow” in the center of the default Workflows page, give your workflow a name, and select “Next”.
 A default sample workflow will automatically load.

 You can quickly delete nodes by holding down CTRL CMD A to select all, then delete to clear the canvas.
 Double click anywhere on the canvas or right click and select “Add Node” to add nodes to your workflow.